darnell-foster/COMP1501-FinalProject/README.md

 ## Installation

 To play the game, download the repository and open the "project.godot" in Godot.
-From there, you can run the game using the Godot engine, OR play the game on our Itch.io page https://the-four-teenth-floor.itch.io/the-bizzar
+From there, you can run the game using the Godot engine version 3.5.2, OR play the game on our Itch.io page https://the-four-teenth-floor.itch.io/the-bizzar

 ## Gameplay